Merck Manual

 The frequency of exacerbations can be reduced with the use of anticholinergics, inhaled corticosteroids, or long-acting beta-agonists.
 However, there is no convincing evidence that regular bronchodilator use slows deterioration of lung function.
 The initial choice among short-acting beta-agonists, long-acting beta-agonists, anticholinergics, and combination beta-agonist and anticholinergic therapy is often a matter of tailoring cost and convenience to the patient’s preferences and symptoms.

-For home treatment of chronic stable disease, drug administration by metered-dose inhaler or dry-powder inhaler is preferred over administration by nebulizer; home nebulizers are prone to contamination due to incomplete cleaning and drying.
+For home treatment of chronic stable disease, medication administration by metered-dose inhaler or dry-powder inhaler is preferred over administration by nebulizer; home nebulizers are prone to contamination when cleaning and drying are incomplete.
+Nebulizers deliver medication to more proximal airways due to tidal breathing compared to total lung capacity maneuvers with inhalers, leading to inefficient medication administration.
 Therefore, nebulizers should be reserved for people who cannot coordinate activation of the metered-dose inhaler with inhalation or cannot develop enough inspiratory flow for dry powder inhalers.

 Table